HpropHeap Predicates

 The "separating conjunction", written H1 \* H2, characterizes a state that

-can be decomposed in two disjoint parts, one that satisfies H1, and
+can be decomposed in two disjoint parts, one that satisfies H1 and another

 Definition hstar (H1 H2 : hprop) : hprop :=